Jiang-Feiyu/AI_Coach_Tutorial/README.md

     ![alt text](./img/image.1.png)

+## Data Storage
+- Exercise data is automatically saved to `./data/data.csv` by default
+- You can easily customize the storage location through the UI settings panel
+- The system creates structured CSV files with timestamps, vital signs, performance metrics, and environmental data
+- All stored data is available for export, visualization, and long-term analysis

 ## Prompt
 This prompt is designed for real-time exercise monitoring and analysis by a large language model (LLM).
 It combines current exercise data with trend analysis to provide actionable insights for athletes and coaches.